craigburke/craigburke.github.io/_posts/2014-11-17-angular-grails-lazybones-1.markdown

 Define the name for your war file [ROOT.war]: my-app.war
 {% endhighlight %}

-When selecting the AngularJS version (question 2), you can opt for either AngularJS 1.2 or 1.3.
-The main difference is that 1.3 doesn't support Intenet Explorer 8 and below. **If you need to support an older version of IE it probably makes sense to choose 1.2 for the AngularJS version**.
+When selecting the AngularJS version (question 2), you can opt for either AngularJS 1.2 or 1.3. <strong>If you need to support an older version of Internet Explorer(IE) such as IE 8 or below, you should choose AngularJS 1.2.
+The 1.3 version does not support IE 8 and below.</strong>

 After answering these questions you should then have a new Grails project in the folder you specified (example-app in this case) with some goodies like Bootstrap, AngularStrap and Font Awesome already included.
 As we'll see later, there's also a lazybones subtemplate (located in the .lazybones folder) that will help you create new Angular modules.